Killing of Meredith Hunter: Concert violence

 A crowd of 250,000 to 300,000 turned up to watch the Altamont concert.
-As had happened at many of the previous festivals, sellers of various narcotics were among them, including some who sold a tainted batch of LSD.
-Also being sold were large quantities of Red Mountain wine; some of this had been spiked with the bad acid and was being sold without people knowing about the adulteration.
+As had happened at many of the previous festivals, sellers of various narcotics were among them, including some who were selling a tainted batch of LSD.
+Also being sold were large quantities of Red Mountain jug wine, some of which had been adulterated with the tainted LSD and sold to unsuspecting buyers who were not aware of the added drug.
 Few understood that ingesting alcohol and LSD could produce symptoms that Selvin identifies as "erratic, unpredictable behavior, often including violent outbursts".
-Many in the crown experienced bad trips on the acid, and 780 cases were reported at the site's medical tent, overwhelming the psychiatric staff who were there for just such incidents.
+Many in the crowd experienced bad trips on the acid, and 780 cases were reported at the site's medical tent, overwhelming the psychiatric staff who were there for just such incidents.

 Violence began once the Hells Angels arrived; pop culture historian Saul Austerlitz describes them as "violent authoritarians in the guise of bikers".
-A woman who stripped naked and took to hugging people was beaten by the bikers.
+A woman who stripped naked and began hugging people was beaten by the bikers.
 A large man, who had been drinking the acid-spiked wine, also stripped naked and wandered around the crowd.
-The Hells Angels beat him with sawed-off pool cues breaking his teeth; he continued to walk around naked, with blood on his face and chest.
+The Angels beat him with sawed-off pool cues, breaking his teeth; he continued to walk around naked, with blood on his face and chest.
 One man who came to his aid was also beaten by the bikers and needed sixty stitches.
 Black members of the crowd were attacked with particular viciousness, according to Austerlitz.

 Crowd members were not the only ones on whom the Hells Angels meted out violence.
-Monck was attacked with a pool cue and lost most of his upper teeth; Marty Balin, the lead singer of Jefferson Airplane was knocked unconscious by a Hells Angel while onstage.
+Monck, the stage manager, was attacked with a pool cue and lost most of his upper teeth; Marty Balin, the lead singer of Jefferson Airplane, was knocked unconscious by a Hells Angel while onstage.
 When he regained consciousness and complained about it, the biker again knocked him out.
-Having witnessed some of the violence unleashed by the Hells Angels, Jerry Garcia of the Grateful Dead told his bandmates: "This show is like some kind of runaway train, and we best get the fuck out of here before it runs into us."
+Having witnessed some of the violence unleashed by the Angels, Jerry Garcia of the Grateful Dead told his bandmates: "This show is like some kind of runaway train, and we best get the fuck out of here before it runs into us."
 They decided not to play and left the venue while the Rolling Stones were playing their set.